-How Can I Prove My Uninsured Motorist Claim?
+How Do I Prove My Uninsured Motorist Claim?

-While Florida does not require you to carry UM/UIM coverage, it can protect you if you sustained injuries in an accident with an uninsured or underinsured motorist.
-All insurance companies must make UM/UIM coverage available to you unless you reject it in writing.
-If you do not reject UM/UIM coverage, your insurer must provide coverage equal to the limits of bodily injury liability in your policy.
-This coverage allows you to recover money from your insurer when the at-fault driver in your accident does not have any or enough coverage.
-You may also be able to stack UM/UIM coverage so that people with coverage on more than one vehicle can seek compensation under the coverage for both vehicles.
+UM/UIM coverage can protect you if you sustain injuries in an accident with an uninsured or underinsured motorist.
+This coverage allows you to recover money from your car insurance company when the at-fault driver in your accident does not have coverage.
+It may be possible to stack UM/UIM coverage so that people with coverage on more than one car can seek compensation under the coverage for both vehicles.

-Some motorists hear that they have “full coverage” and assume that they have UM/UIM coverage.
+Drivers may hear the phrase “full coverage” and assume they have UM/UIM coverage included in their policy.
 However, if you have full coverage, this only means that you meet the minimum Florida requirements of PIP insurance and property damage coverage.
-Our attorneys can review your policy and make sure that it includes UM/UIM coverage.
+Our car accident lawyers can review your policy and make sure that it includes UM/UIM coverage.

-Insurers often claim that they denied an accident victim’s claim due to a lack of cooperation or lack of payment.
-To receive UM/UIM benefits, we will need to show that you have met all the obligations of the contract with your insurer.
-These obligations include:
+Car insurance companies often say they denied a claim due to a lack of cooperation or lack of payment.
+To receive UM/UIM benefits, we will need to show that you have met the obligations of the contract you hold with your insurance.

 Complete a Free Case Evaluation form now